-Click musical note in lower right corner of videos to hear or mute sound.
+Click on musical note at bottom right corner of video to hear sound.

 And Jacksonville Writers Writing Jacksonville will read from their work.

 This celebration of Jacksonville talent would not be possible without the generosity, support, and enthusiasm of our sponsors.
 The writers and readers of JaxbyJax thank you!

 One such sponsor is Chamblin's Bookmine and Chamblin's Uptown Cafe.